Accredited Online Medical Assistant Programs Guide

 Upon completion of an accredited medical assistant training program, you will become eligible for medical assistant certification.
 It is essential that you make sure a program will make you eligible for certification as employers are increasingly accepting only those who are certified.
 Certification as a Certified Medical Assistant (CMA) is offered by the Certifying Board of the American Association of Medical Assistants (AAMA) and by the Association of Medical Technologists (AMT), among others.

-Choosing the Right Medical Assistant Certification Program
+Choosing the Right Medical Assistant Certification Online Program

 In order to make sure you’ll be eligible for certification, when choosing your school, you should make sure it is accredited by one of the two major accreditation bodies for medical assistant certification: the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).